data-apis/array-api/spec/API_specification/data_types.md

 :::{admonition} Future extension
 :class: hint
-It is expected that in a future version of this standard, `complex64` and `complex128` dtypes will be added.
+It is expected that in the next version of this standard, `complex64` and `complex128` dtypes will be added.
 See [array-api/issues/102](https://github.com/data-apis/array-api/issues/102) for details.
 :::